ashpak81/ashpak81/README.md

 - Problem Solving
 - Linux OS
 - ASP.NET Core

+💼 I have 6 months of working experience as a Software Developer at Sagitech Solutions.

 🚀 I am looking for opportunities as a Software Developer at a well-established and professional company where I can better utilize my skills.